 3. Thangka Paintings

-These intricate Buddhist scroll paintings are traditional artworks that reflect Nepal’s spiritual heritage.
-Perfect for wall décor.
+These intricate scroll paintings depict Buddhist deities, mandalas, or religious scenes and are traditional artworks that reflect Nepal’s spiritual heritage.

 4. Handicrafts and Wood Carvings